calvinthrall/calvinthrall.github.io/Research.md

 The China Lobby and The China Shock (with Samantha Mussell)

 Global Governance By Invitation Only (with Noah Zucker)

+Zone Defense: Land Use Policy and Lobbying in Cities

 Measuring Academic Prestige (with Anne Meng)